francescop/analyticsjs-rethinkdb/README.md

 That's it!
 After pointing sp.js library to your collector server address using `sp.load(<YOUR_COLLECTOR_URL>)`, watch the tracked events being collected in newly created local file **events.log**

-### Additional Resources

-* <a href="http://blogs.splunk.com/2013/10/17/still-using-3rd-party-web-analytics-providers-build-your-own-using-splunk/" target="_blank">Still using 3rd party web analytics providers?
-Build your own using Splunk!</a>

 ## Appendix: How to use sp.js Analytics JavaScript Library
 ### Setup